jbwittner/bankwiz_server/README.md

 ```

 ## Architecture
-The project uses a parent pom with two sub-modules:
+The project uses a parent pom with two submodules:

 Domain Module: Contains the business logic.
 Architecture Module: Implements the domain and manages interactions with external systems.